luusi/stochastic-service-composition/README.md

 ## Experiments

-To modify characteristics of the Digital Twins go to the page https://bosch-iot-suite.com/.
+- To modify characteristics of the Digital Twins go to the page https://bosch-iot-suite.com/.

-Login with the following credentials:
+- Login with the following credentials:

 email: reviewer.dt.research@gmail.com

 password: Reviewer12!

-Then, click on `Go to the Developer Console`, `Things` where there are the list of Digital Twins to edit.
+- Then, click on `Go to the Developer Console`, `Things` where there are the list of Digital Twins to edit.

 ## Run code

-To establish the connection with the Bosch IoT Things platform, first launch the `main.py` file in `stochastic-service-composition/digital_twins/`.
-The orchestrator connects to the MQTT client and waits for the event from the target service.
+- To establish the connection with the Bosch IoT Things platform, first launch the `main.py` file in `stochastic-service-composition/digital_twins/`.
+The orchestrator  downloads target and services specification, build the composition MDP, and calculates the optimal policy.
+It connects to the MQTT client and waits for the event from the target service.

-Then, run `launch_devices.py` file in `stochastic-service-composition/digital_twins/Devices/`.
+- Then, run `launch_devices.py` file in `stochastic-service-composition/digital_twins/Devices/`.
 The Digital Twins devices are launched and is released the action from the target service and it is sent to the orchestrator.

-The communication between the orchestrator and devices starts, and the orchestrator, once receive the action from the target service, dispatches it to the correct service that can perform it.
+- The communication between the orchestrator and devices starts and the orchestrator, once receive the action from the target service, dispatches it to the correct service that can perform it.

+## Policy evolution

+- At each iteration the policy is calculated, since at each step the transition function change due to increased wear of the machines.

 ## Tests